Class Schedules and Catalog Background Image

 This certificate is for students who have completed coursework in preparation for a high school equivalency exam.
 In addition to the exam prep course, students will have successfully completed subject-specific courses that provide a more comprehensive review of the English, math, or computer skills needed for academic, professional, and/or personal success.

-Students must earn a passing grade in at least one of the following courses:
+Students must earn a "P" or passing grade in the following course:

 Basic Skills: Reading and Study Strategies